Note: This guide is written assuming you have some familiarity with DSPs or programmatic advertising, not for an absolute beginner in marketing.

 DV360 Pacing Optimization Strategy:

-Before we optimize for pacing on the DV360 Campaign, we need to know what kind of Campaign it is.
+Before we optimize pacing in the DV360 Campaign, we need to know what type of Campaign it is.
 Whether it’s a PMP Campaign or an Open Market Place Campaign (OPM).

 Since pacing optimization for PMP Campaign would mostly depend on Publisher inventory, and for OMP, it’s mostly on how much targeting you have applied.